Royal Opera House Access Membership

 Audio-Introduced Performances and Large Print information

 The same information is also available on Audio CD prior to your visit.
 Please contact the Box Office to request a copy, free of charge, or listen to it online on iTunesU.
+The Audio Introductions and season Audio Guide are produced for the Royal Opera House by the company Sightlines.
+Find out more about Sightlines.

 Large print cast lists and synopses are available on the day of the performance.
-These can be collected from the Duty House Manager’s Desk in the main foyer.
+These can be collected from the Duty House Manager’s desk in the main foyer.
 Menus in our restaurants are available in large print.

 Fire and Emergency